mbabynames search ✿

 Caroline Dahlia

-"noble and strong" (Caroline) meets "valley flower" (Dahlia).
+"free woman" (Caroline) meets "valley flower" (Dahlia).
 The combination reads as complete.
 Neither name overshadows the other.
 At 3 syllables, Caroline needs a shorter middle to stay balanced.
 Dahlia does that.

 Caroline Beatrice